emnaot/VapeLhaj/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+By using this project, you agree to the terms and conditions of the AGPL-3.0 license, which requires you to share any modifications if you deploy this project publicly.

+For more details, please refer to the [LICENSE](./LICENSE) file.